John Andrews (Medal of Honor)

-John Andrews (born c.
-1821) was a United States Navy Ordinary Seaman received the Medal of Honor for his actions during the Korean Expedition.
+John Andrews (1846–?) was a United States Navy Ordinary Seaman who received the Medal of Honor for his actions during the Korean Expedition.
+His and the other 14 Medal of Honor awards arising from the expedition, all for actions between June 9–11, 1871, were the first bestowed for a foreign conflict.

 It is believed that in August 1872, he was discharged at Mare Island at his own request.
+His medal is held at the Naval Historical Center.

+Medal of Honor action

+In 1871, an American fleet of five warships, manned by around 650 Marines and sailors under the command of Rear Admiral John Rodgers, sailed to an isolationist Korea to support a diplomatic delegation.
+Sailing up the Ganghwa Strait toward the Korean capital Hanyang (now Seoul), it came under heavy fire from forts, during which Andrews earned his Medal of Honor.

 Medal of Honor citation

 Ordinary Seaman Andrews' official Medal of Honor citation reads:

 On board the in action against Korean forts on 9 and 10 June 1871.
 Stationed at the lead in passing the forts, Andrews stood on the gunwale on the Benicias launch, lashed to the ridgerope.
 He remained unflinchingly in this dangerous position and gave his soundings with coolness and accuracy under a heavy fire.